 Across the Gottingen Stadtfriedhof are the graves of eight Nobel Prize Winners including Max Planck and Otto Hahn, in addition there are professors, thinkers and the like who made this university town famous.
 Ironically some who were forced to flee by the Nazi’s who then went on to work with the Allies on the Manhattan Project and other experiments to help defeat the National Socialists.

-And what of H Karasek?
+And what of Harry Karasek?
 He lies in the adjacent, old, but restored Jewish Cemetery surrounded by fellow Jews from across the decades.

 Our three commonwealth soldiers do at first sight seem isolated and somewhat abandoned, especially as two are from a continent and a culture so far away, but they are not alone, they lie in common amongst thousands of men and women also who became victims of war whether from Bhopal, London or Berlin.